The Haunted House (1929 film): Reception

 On the 2004 Walt Disney Treasures DVD set Mickey Mouse in Black and White: Volume Two, The Haunted House is in the bonus-features "From the Vault" section, which begins with an introduction by film historian Leonard Maltin explaining the origins of racial stereotypes seen in Disney cartoons of the 30s and 40s.
 The Haunted House is included in that group because of Mickey's "Mammy!" impression, which refers to Al Jolson's famous blackface performance, "My Mammy".
 The 1931 short The Moose Hunt is also included in that section because of a similar gag featuring Pluto.

 On the Disney Film Project, Ryan Kirkpatrick praises this short as a step forward in the series' sophistication: "The Haunted House breaks the formula of putting Mickey into a setting and having the music start immediately.
-Instead, it starts off with an establishing shot of the titular house, which looks like a menacing face on the horizon.
+Instead, it starts with an establishing shot of the titular house, which looks like a menacing face on the horizon.
 Then we see Mickey struggling through a storm trying to reach the house.
-The music, the rain animation and the blowing wind that moves the objects in the foreground all help to give a sense of foreboding."
+The music, the rain animation, and the blowing wind that moves the objects in the foreground all help to give a sense of foreboding."

 In his book Mickey's Movies: The Theatrical Films of Mickey Mouse, Gijs Grob disagrees: "Mickey's role in this short is limited, and his only function is as the carrier of the audience's fear.
 Indeed, he looks repeatedly into the camera for sympathy, dragging us into the haunted house with him.
 The early scenes of this cartoon manage to evoke a genuine feel of horror, but in the end the short resembles the boring song-and-dance routines of both the early Mickey Mouse and Silly Symphony series too much to be a standout."

 Motion Picture News (January 4, 1930) said: "As the title indicates, a haunted house furnishes the background for this subject of the popular Mickey Mouse series.
 It has plenty of weird stuff capped by a burlesque of Al Jolson's Mammy line, that is a darb, and should bring down any house."

-Film Daily (January 5, 1930) wrote: "The 'creeper' idea, as the title implies, injected into a Mickey Mouse comic, with the usual storm, lightning ghosts, dancing skeletons, etc. Also a flash simulation of Al Jolson, produced by a black-and-white character silhouette, with a simultaneous cry of 'Mammy,' that is a knockout."
+Film Daily (January 5, 1930) wrote: "The 'creeper' idea, as the title implies, injected into a Mickey Mouse comic, with the usual storm, lightning ghosts, dancing skeletons, etc. Also a flash simulation of Al Jolson, produced by a black-and-white character silhouette, with a simultaneous cry of 'Mammy', that is a knockout."

 Variety (February 12, 1930) said: "Another comedy wow.
 Joins Ub Iwerks' highly imaginative comedy conceptions with sound effects.
 Mickey Mouse in a haunted villa is fast with laughs throughout.
 Culminates in Mickey being compelled to play an eerie organ while a ballet of skeletons dance weird capers.
 Delightfully mad, this short can be added to any bill and improve it thereby."